 Our bodies don’t know how to process those chemicals we take in on a daily basis.
 If we are not good at detoxifying (which a lot of us aren’t), those chemicals get stored in our fat cells, day by day, year after year.
 Should we be surprised then when disease develops?

 Toxins have no place in personal care or home care products.

 How much do you know about the products that you use?

-Please start reading labels and educuate yourself.
-Refer to the Enviromental Working Group site to check products, and check out the World Wellness Store for adult and baby Bausc personal care products that are free of toxins.
+Please start reading labels and educate yourself.
+Refer to the Enviromental Working Group site to check products, and purchase personal care products that are free of toxins.